 Be cautious about requesting independent study (SOC 699) with faculty.
 Independent studies are very time consuming for faculty, reduce student enrollment in regular course offerings, and on balance are an inefficient use of faculty time.
 Independent study is only appropriate in limited situations in which faculty agree to supervise reading and discussion on topics for which we do not offer relevant formal coursework.
+Independent studies must be approved by the DGS.
 It is not appropriate to arrange independent studies solely for the purpose of studying for comps.